Particular/docs.particular.net/Content/NServiceBus/encryption-with-multi-key-decryption.md

 **NOTE**: This article refers to NServiceBus V4 and V5

-When original encryption key is replaced by a new encryption key, messages in flight that were encrypted with original key will fail decryption, unless original encryption key is added to a list of expired keys.
+When original encryption key is replaced by a new encryption key, messages in-flight that were encrypted with original key will fail decryption, unless original encryption key is added to a list of expired keys.
 You can configure NServiceBus to use multiple expired keys.
 Expired keys are used solely for decryption.

 Multi-key decryption configured through the Rijndael encryption service section in configuration file: